 Gather Your Supplies

-Two colors, one hook, and a handful of notions — that is the whole list.
+Two colors, a tiny hook, and a handful of stuffing — that is genuinely the whole list.

 - Also needed: scissors, yarn needle, stitch marker